 Most, but not all, states require vehicles to be registered under the circumstances described above.
 If the company that owns the vehicle is based in one of the following states, then they do not have any state registration requirements but may still be subject to federal requirements.

 - New Hampshire

 Responsibilities of DOT Vehicle Drivers

-While there are multiple federal regulations to take into account regarding a DOT vehicle, the drivers of DOT vehicles must also meet several requirements.
-For example, the Electronic Code of Federal Regulations (eCFR) §391.11 states that a commercial vehicle driver:
+While there are multiple federal regulations to take into account regarding a DOT vehicle, the drivers of DOT vehicles must also meet specific requirements.
+For example, eCFR § 391.11 states that a commercial vehicle driver: